Enjoy a comforting bowl of mutton soup, a soothing Pakistani bone broth made by slowly simmering tender mutton with aromatics and whole spices.

 As the pressure decreases, the float valve will drop, signaling that it’s safe to open the lid.
 Natural release is ideal for soups, stews, or liquid-heavy recipes to prevent splattering.

 Step 5: Remove the spice ball and pour the mutton stock into a serving bowl through a fine mesh strainer.
-Pick the mutton pieces out of the strainer and return them to the clear both.
+Pick the mutton pieces out of the strainer and return them to the clear both to serve.

 Expert Tips